Paleacrita vernata

 Spring Cankerworm, Spring Cankerworm Moth

 Paleacrita vernata is a geometrid known as the spring cankerworm.
-Males have functional and from February to late May, while females are wingless and climb tree trunks to lay .
-The are defoliators of deciduous trees and shrubs, with documented feeding on Acer, Ulmus, Betula, Prunus, and Quercus .
+Males have functional wings and fly from February to late May, while females are wingless and climb tree trunks to lay .
+The larvae are defoliators of deciduous trees and shrubs, with documented feeding on Acer, Ulmus, Betula, Prunus, and Quercus .
 The species has been observed using flax as a secondary , indicating broader host flexibility than previously recognized.

 Paleacrita vernata by (c) gonodactylus, some rights reserved (CC BY), uploaded by gonodactylus.
 Used under a CC-BY license.Paleacrita vernata by (c) Andy Reago & Chrissy McClarren, some rights reserved (CC BY).
 Used under a CC-BY license.Paleacrita vernata 1 by Dendroica cerulea from Highland Park, NJ, United States.
 Used under a CC BY 2.0 license.